qMaxXen/NBTrackr/README.md

 ## Credits
 - [Ninjabrain](https://github.com/Ninjabrain1) – creator of Ninjabrain Bot.
 - [Marin774](https://github.com/marin774) – for creating the [Jingle CalcOverlay Plugin](https://github.com/Marin774/Jingle-CalcOverlay-Plugin), which heavily inspired the GUI for `Customizer-imgpin.py`, and for generally inspiring parts of the implementation.

+## License
+NBTrackr is licensed under the MIT license.
+You can view the full license [here](https://github.com/qMaxXen/NBTrackr/blob/main/LICENSE).

 ---